bitmark-inc/docs/learning-bitmark/quick-start/working-with-bitmarks/payment-for-bitmark-cli.md

-# Bitmark transaction payment
+# Paying for Bitmark Transactions

-Bitmark transaction fees can be paid in either Bitcoin or Litecoin cryptocurrencies.
+Bitmark transaction fees for transfers and share-related transactions can be paid in either Bitcoin (BTC) or Litecoin (LTC) cryptocurrencies.

-The Bitmark CLI submits transactions to its connected Bitmark Node via RPC.
-Once the server receives these transactions, it processes them and returns corresponding payment ids, amounts, and addresses.
-The transaction is only updated from Pending to Verified, making it ready to be mined, once a payment is executed, either in bitcoin or litecoin.
+The Bitmark-CLI submits transactions to its connected Bitmark Node via RPC.
+Once the Node server receives a transaction, it processes it, sets the transactions as Pending, and returns corresponding payment IDs, amounts, and addresses.
+The transaction is only updated from Pending to Verified, making it ready to be mined, once a payment is executed, either in BTC or LTC.

 In order for bitcoin or litecoin payment to be correctly recognized, freeing up the Bitmark transaction, it must include: